hydrateio/advanced-graphql-server-tutorial/README.md

 will allow you to add breakpoints directly in your code editor.

 To use, run the `npm run debug` script and then launch "Attach to debugger" via Visual Studio Code debug feature.

+## Project structure

+This project uses [babel](https://babeljs.io/) to allow for ES6 module syntax usage.

+This project uses [apollo-server-express](https://www.npmjs.com/package/apollo-server-express) to provide convenient implementation of the GraphQL server spec and to easily add a [GraphiQL](https://www.npmjs.com/package/graphiql) client for development purposes.